 **Our Life insurance policies cover COVID-19 claims under life insurance claims, subject to applicable terms and conditions of policy contract and extant regulatory framework.
 COVID-19 is not included in Critical Illness benefit covered under ICICI PRU iProtect Smart.

 ~~(Source: Company BuyOnline data - Dec 2015 till Mar 2020)

-~Claim statistics are for Financial Year 2019-20 and is computed on individual basis claims settled over total individual claims for the financial year.
-For details, refer to Public Disclosures in our website.
+~Claim statistics are for FY2022 and is computed basis of individual claims settled over total individual claims for the financial year.
+For details, refer to Public Disclosures on our Website.

 ++Nothing herein contained shall operate to destroy or impede the right of any creditor to be paid out of the proceeds of any policy of assurance, which may have been effected with intent to defraud creditors; unless taken otherwise with the intent to defraud creditors.
 In case of any third party claim in the Courts of India with regards the insurance proceeds, the amount shall be subject to the judiciary directions.
 Please seek professional legal advice for the applicability of this provision.

-` Based on the number of policies sold online between January 2016 - February 2017.
+` Based on the number of policies sold on the website between January 2018 - March 2021.